 How To Safely Return Your Workforce to the Office [Includes Checklist]

 In March of 2020, the workforce seemed to move from offices to homes overnight.
-Now organizations worldwide are faced with a challenging dilemma: when and how to safely return their workforce to the office as the global COVID-19 pandemic continues to prevail.
-Unlike the impact and the duration of a natural disaster or a network outage, a global viral outbreak does not have a definitive timeline that indicates it's safe for businesses to start resuming normal operations.
+More than one year later, organizations worldwide are exploring how to return their workforces to the office as COVID-19 vaccines provide more safety and assurance.
+Unlike the impact and the duration of a natural disaster or a network outage, a global viral outbreak does not have a definitive timeline that indicates it's safe for businesses to start resuming normal operations, but given experiences over the past year, there are ways to return to the office safely.

-To adapt to the changes and the new normal, businesses are forced to adapt to bring successful results.
+To adapt to the changes and the new normal, businesses must adjust to bring successful results.
 Your organization, too, must consider what post-pandemic planning it can do to give employees a safe office to return to.

-Their suggestions are based on the main principle of staggering employee return and continuing social distancing, along with prolonged remote work.
-We believe that such steps as bringing employees back to work in stages, maintaining restrictions on travel, and encouraging social distancing, along with maintaining robust communication in your department, are crucial to a successful return to office program.
+We believe that such steps as bringing employees back to work in stages, maintaining restrictions on travel, and encouraging social distancing, along with maintaining robust communication in your department and instituting contract tracing, are crucial to a successful return-to-office program.

 Review Your Office Space